wichtounet/wichtounet.github.io/posts/2014/07/etl-cpp-library-for-vector-and-matrix-computations.rst

 All binary and unary operations are applied lazily, only when they are assigned to a concrete vector or matrix class.

-The expression can be evaluated using the :code:`s(x)` function that returns a concrete class (fast_vector,fast_matrix,dyn_vector,dyn_matrix) based on the expression.
+The expression can be evaluated using the `s(x)` function that returns a concrete class (fast_vector,fast_matrix,dyn_vector,dyn_matrix) based on the expression.